Special Constable – FAQ’s & Entry Requirements

 Yes, this is provided and does include boots.
 The main items of uniform provided are; body armour, handcuffs, baton, black wicking shirts, black trousers, white shirt, black tie, belt, torch, water bottle, fleece, waterproof coat, utility jacket and vest.

-At this time there is no fast track from the Special Constabulary to the Regulars in Devon and Cornwall Police, however becoming a Special Constable for a period of time will allow you to see if it is the right career for you and also to gain some great experience to take forward.
-We do have a number of Officers who choose to do this route into the Regulars but also have a lot of Career Specials who stay with us as volunteers.
+At this time there is no fast track from the Special Constabulary to the role of Police Officer in either force, however becoming a Special Constable for a period of time will allow you to see if it is the right career for you and also to gain some great experience to take forward.

-The training consists of an online phase lasting 20 weeks followed by a practical phase lasting 8 weekends over a period of 4 – 5 months at Head Quarters.
 You will then be attested and sworn in as a Special Constable.
 Your training and development then continues when you start at the Station.

 Once you have completed your initial training and completed your Police Action Checklist 1 (PAC1) this means you have reached accompanied patrol status.
 The length of time to complete this would depend on your hours, it can take 6-12 month, but you will be supported through it.
 Some Special Constables go on to complete PAC2 – Independent Patrol Status.
 There are opportunities after PAC1 to move into neighbourhood policing, roads policing, rural engagement and opportunities for other specialist roles continue to be explored.
-There are no Special Constables in Firearms in Devon & Cornwall at this time.

 Some Special Constables align themselves with a response section and always work with that section, others prefer neighbourhood/community policing and work alongside the local neighbourhood team.
 If you are aligned to a section or a team, there is still the ability to get involved with different events or operations that are happening in your area.